MartySkinner/Indigo-apcupsd/README.md

   * Select the __Go &mdash;> Go to Folder...__ menu option and enter the following path:

             /Library/Application Support/Perceptive Automation/Indigo 7/Plugins (Disabled)
-    (change Indigo 7 to Indigo 6 or Indigo 5 to match your version of Indigo)
+    (change Indigo 7 to Indigo 6 or Indigo 5 as appropriate to match your version of Indigo)
   * Drag the apcupsd.indigoPlugin from that folder to your Desktop.
   * Return back to the folder you downloaded the new version of the plugin.
   * If the new plugin download didn't automatically expand, double-click on the newly downloaded __.zip__ file (__apcupsd.indigoPlugin.zip__).